Verify subcontractor: overview: introduction

 - A wages clerk, representative from a payroll bureau or even the contractor’s spouse

-Before making a payment and in addition to verifying the subcontractor with HMRC the contractor will also be required to confirm that one of the following exists
+Before making a payment and in addition to verifying the subcontractor online with HMRC the contractor will also be required to confirm that one of the following exists

 - a tender is in place

 An employee, or spouse of the contractor may verify subcontractors online in their capacity as payroll clerk and provided they have all the information relating to the contractor to pass ‘Authentication’ you should not refuse to verify a subcontractor to someone acting in this capacity.
 Refer to CISR21000 for details of how to authenticate a contractor or their authorised agent.

 Verifications can only be recorded against an ‘active’ contractor scheme record.